jmdb-tutorial/jni/README.md

 And you should see the following:

 ```
 Hey this is very simple.
-I am about to call a C function that says hello to me...
+I am about to call a C function that says hello to Ada...

 In C, the received string is: Ada